Should You Transition From COTA to OTR? The Pros and Cons of Making The Leap

-The additional income you’d make using the difference between the national averages for COTA vs. OTR is $22,810 per year (or about $15,967 after taking out 30% for taxes).
-The table below illustrates how much will be added to your balance at the beginning of each year in interest and how much it will go down from paying off $15,967 per year.
+The additional income you’d make using the difference between the national averages for COTA vs. OTR is $25,750 per year (or about $18,025 after taking out 30% for taxes).
+The table below illustrates how much will be added to your balance at the beginning of each year in interest (8% annually) and how much it will go down from paying off $18,205 per year.

-If you put all of the additional $15,967 of income towards paying off your student loans, it would take you at a bare minimum 7.5 years to pay off the OTR degree (including 8% annual interest over that time period).
+If you put all of the additional $18,205 of income towards paying off your student loans, it would take you a minimum 6.5 years to pay off the OTR degree (including 8% annual interest over that time period).

-Including the six semesters in the program (2 years), your total time investment to complete the program and pay it off is approximately 10 years.
+Including the time spent applying to school and interviewing, the six semesters in the program (2 years), and the time to repay your loans, your total time investment is about 10 years to complete an OT Master’s program and pay the loans off.

 More typical student loan terms are anywhere from 10-20 years.
-Your monthly payments will be lower, but of course you’ll be paying more for the program over time in interest.
+Your monthly payments will be lower than in the case of accelerated payoff, but of course you’ll be paying more for the program over time in interest.

 – Even Bridge Programs Have Some Drawbacks

-If you’ve decided to take the plunge into becoming an OTR, you are likely aware of the several weekend “bridge” programs.
-But you can also choose to attend a traditional Master’s or OTD program if you already have a Bachelor’s degree.
-The cost breakdown for a bridge program and a traditional Master’s program may help with your decision.
+If you’ve decided to take the plunge into becoming an OTR, you are likely aware of the several COTA to OTR “bridge” programs.
+But you can also choose to attend a traditional Master’s or Doctorate Occupational Therapy program if you already have a Bachelor’s degree.
+The cost breakdown for a bridge program and a traditional Master’s or Doctorate program may help with your decision.

 Additionally, just like traditional OTR programs, getting into a bridge program even with years of experience can be a challenge due to the high number of applicants.

 This is a huge reason why many COTAs decide that becoming an OTR is not for them.
-As an OTR, a lot more of your time every day will be spent doing paperwork; this means writing evaluations, progress notes, and discharges.
-While OTR’s still do treatments, it is typically less due the added paperwork.
+As an OTR, a lot more of your time every day will be spent doing paperwork; this means writing evaluations, weekly progress notes, and discharges along with the usual treatment notes.
+While OTR’s still do treatments, these can be less frequent due the added paperwork requirements.

 In the end, you should do what’s right for your situation.
-Everyone’s personal circumstances may will vary.
-Both careers are great choices and there’s no clear-cut right or wrong answer.
+Everyone’s personal circumstances will vary.
+Both careers are great choices, and there’s no clear-cut right or wrong answer.